-Late work will not be accepted under any circumstances.
+Late work will generally not be accepted.
 If Canvas is having technical problems when you need to submit your lab, you will need to have your instructor or TA vouch for your lab being completed on time in order for it to be accepted.
+If your submission is flawed in some way, the lab coordinator MAY choose to allow you to submit a replacement via email, but this is not guaranteed, and may involve grade penalties (especially if it happens repeatedly).

 There is no way to make up a missed lab after the fact.
-As specified in the PLNU student handbook, "Activities of a unique nature, such as labs... cannot be made up except in rare instances when instructors have given advanced, written approval for doing so."
+As specified in the PLNU student handbook, "Activities of a unique nature, such as labs... cannot be made up except in rare instances when instructors have given advanced, written approval for doing so." (emphasis ours)